 Lights are a perfect way to infuse the spirit of the holiday into your decor without getting too out of hand.
-Pumpkins are a must for any Halloween celebration, and we adore these luminaries from Grandin Road.
+Pumpkins are a must for any Halloween party or celebration, and we adore these luminaries from Grandin Road.
 They come in two sizes and two colors, short or tall and white or orange, respectively.
 They look adorable on their own, but they can also light up, bringing an elegant, seasonal flair to your driveway or front porch.
 We also love this light-up Halloween wreath.
 Not only is it gorgeous, but it also keeps your home’s facade nicely lit for trick-or-treaters.

 Keep your decor looking chic by sticking to one color palette.
-You can bring in all of your favorite holiday icons like pumpkins, mums, gourds, and ghosts, but by keeping them all one color (ideally white), you can make a streamlined, attention-grabbing statement.
+You can bring in all of your favorite holiday icons like carved pumpkins, mums, gourds, and ghosts, but by keeping them all one color (ideally white), you can make a streamlined, attention-grabbing statement.
 You can also layer in lights and lanterns to illuminate your decorative pieces so you can enjoy them both day and night.
 It’s a simple way to decorate and speaks to the “less is more” theme.
 If you can’t find white decor, get creative and spend a night painting some with the family.

 Halloween wouldn’t be the holiday we all know and love without a little bit of creepiness.
 Creativity is key here — there’s a way to add in a little fear factor without purchasing giant plastic vampires and skeletons.
 We love these glow-in-the-dark hanging bats that you can install on your front porch or across low-hanging trees.
 For more nefarious-looking bats, check out this set from Amazon that you can hang from trees and tresses or stick right to the exterior of the house.

 Halloween is part of the harvest season, so celebrate everything the earth has to offer by including some natural elements in your design.
 Plant chrysanthemums in big pots and line your front steps with them, or buy hay bales to arrange on your front porch and place pumpkins or cornucopias on top.
-The more colors and textures you can add, the better, so look for classic fall yellows and reds but don’t be afraid to incorporate a lighter color palette with whites, creams, and silvers.
+The more colors and textures you can add, the better, so look for classic fall colors like yellows and reds, but don’t be afraid to incorporate a lighter color palette with whites, creams, and silvers.

 You can never go wrong with a rustic farmhouse look for Halloween, as it conjures images of pumpkin patches, corn mazes, and other seasonal fun.
 Get a little creative and display an old wheelbarrow filled with tiny pumpkins, gourds, and hay.
 Consider stacking old firewood or featuring wooden barrels surrounded by pumpkins or paper mache ghosts.
 The goal is to add creative elements that are understated and feel almost natural in your existing yard.